 In order to preview your changes locally, work on design/layout issues, or work on other jQuery sites' content, and generally contribute most effectively, we recommend that you set up a local development environment.
 You can learn how to get set up from our documentation on contributing to jQuery Foundation web sites.

 - Windows note: Line endings need to be Unix-style (line-feed only).
 Make sure your text editor creates new files with Unix-style line endings.
 In addition, the following setting to your git config will keep the Unix-style line endings when pulling from the repository:

-Working with Content
+link Working with Content

 Once you've gotten your environment working, here are the general steps you should follow to make your changes:

 - Create a new "feature" branch based on